madskronborg/saas-toolkit/docs/getting_started.md

 # Getting Started

-To get started with SaaS Toolkit, you will first need to install the library:
+To get started with Kitman, you will first need to install the library:

 In a shell run: <br>
-`pip install saas-toolkit`
+`pip install kitman`

 ## Configuration

-In your `main.py` file (where your FastAPI app is), you will need to configure SaaS Toolkit. <br>
+In your `main.py` file (where your FastAPI app is), you will need to configure Kitman. <br>
 You can enable / disable logging, add a custom `SQLAlchemy` `MetaData` class and much more.

 **Important** <br>